-If you are an insurance company or the fiduciary of a pension plan or an employee benefit plan (including a government plan, an IRA or a Keogh plan) and propose to invest in the notes, you should consult your legal counsel.
+If you are an insurance company or the fiduciary of a pension plan or an employee benefit plan (including a governmental plan, an IRA or a Keogh plan), and propose to invest in the notes, you should consult your legal counsel.

-SUPPLEMENTAL PLAN OF DISTRIBUTION
+Table of Contents SUPPLEMENTAL PLAN OF DISTRIBUTION

-GS Finance Corp. has agreed to sell to GS&Co., and GS&Co. has agreed to purchase from GS Finance Corp., the aggregate face amount of the offered notes specified on the front cover of this prospectus supplement.
-GS&Co. proposes initially to offer the notes to the public at the original issue price set forth on the cover page of this prospectus supplement, and to UBS Financial Services Inc. at such price less a concession not in excess of 2.50% of the face amount.

-In connection with the initial offering of the notes, the minimum face amount of notes that may be purchased by any investor is \$1,000.

-We will deliver the notes against payment therefor in New York, New York on April 30, 2019.
+GS Finance Corp. expects to agree to sell to GS&Co., and GS&Co. expects to agree to purchase from GS Finance Corp., the aggregate face amount of the offered notes specified on the front cover of this prospectus supplement.
+GS&Co. proposes initially to offer the notes to the public at the original issue prices set forth on the cover page of this prospectus supplement, and to certain securities dealers at such prices less a concession not in excess of face amount.
+The original issue price for notes purchased by certain retirement accounts and certain fee-based % of the face amount of the notes, which will reduce the underwriting discount advisory accounts will be specified on the cover of this prospectus supplement with respect to such notes to In the future, GS&Co. or other affiliates of GS Finance Corp. may repurchase and resell the offered notes in market-making transactions, with resales being made at prices related to prevailing market prices at the time of resale or at negotiated prices.
+GS Finance Corp. estimates that its share of the total offering expenses, excluding underwriting discounts and commissions, will be approximately \$.
+For more information about the plan of distribution and possible market-making activities, see "Plan of Distribution" in the accompanying prospectus.
+We expect to deliver the notes against payment therefor in New York, New York on October 3, 2018.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in two business days, unless the parties to any such trade expressly agree otherwise.
 Accordingly, purchasers who wish to trade notes on any date prior to two business days before delivery will be required to specify alternative settlement arrangements to prevent a failed settlement.

-In the future, GS&Co. or other affiliates of GS Finance Corp. may repurchase and resell the offered notes in market-making transactions, with resales being made at prices related to prevailing market prices at the time of resale or at negotiated prices.
-GS Finance Corp. estimates that its share of the total offering expenses, excluding underwriting discounts and commissions, will be approximately \$20,000.
-For more information about the plan of distribution and possible market-making activities, see "Plan of Distribution" in the accompanying prospectus.